SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> println("There are \(act1SceneCount) scenes in Act 1")
    <- There are 5 scenes in Act 1

-Similarly, you can use the ``hasSuffix`` method to count the number of scenes that take place in or around Capulet's mansion and Friar Lawrence's cell:
+Similarly, use the ``hasSuffix`` method to count the number of scenes that take place in or around Capulet's mansion and Friar Lawrence's cell:

 .. testcode:: prefixesAndSuffixes